 Employers can’t offer other retirement plans.
 SIMPLE 401(k)s may be cost-effective for employers, but they come with strict rules.
 The most restrictive rule tied to these plans is that employers can’t offer other types of retirement-savings vehicles for employees.

-“It’s important for people to understand the contribution limits being lower [than a traditional 401(k)] is very significant,” says Lauren Anastasio, CFP at SoFi, a personal finance company.
+“It’s important for people to understand the contribution limits being lower [than a traditional 401(k)] is very significant,” says Lauren Anastasio, CFP and Director of financial advice for personal finance app, Stash.
 “So the ability to save, if you stay with that employer over a long period of time, is minimized by those limits.”

 That being said, it’s imperative for individuals to be strategic with how they’re saving.